 Both paths, at their core, are about the same thing: guiding a human being to discover and activate their own potential.

-Here are 5 fundamental lessons the classroom taught me that are now pillars in my healing practice.
+Here I share 5 fundamental lessons that the classroom taught me and that are now pillars in my healing practice.

-1. Seeing Beyond the Behavior: The Symptom Is a Messenger, Not the Problem.
+1. See Beyond Behavior: The Symptom is a Messenger, Not the Problem.

 In the classroom: I remember a child who constantly interrupted.
 The easy label was "problem child."
-But by observing more closely, I realized his behavior was a desperate strategy to connect, born from a deep feeling of not being seen at home.
+But upon closer observation, I realized that his behavior was a desperate strategy for connection, born from a deep feeling of being unseen at home.
 He didn't need discipline; he needed to be seen.

 In therapy: A client arrives with chronic anxiety.
-The anxiety isn't the enemy to be defeated.
+Anxiety isn't the enemy to be defeated.
 It's the messenger.
-It's the fire alarm blaring nonstop because there's an emotional "fire" in the basement of the unconscious: a wound of abandonment, an invisible family loyalty, an unprocessed trauma.
-My job isn't to silence the alarm, but to go down to the basement together with a flashlight to see what's activating it.
+It's the fire alarm that keeps blaring because there's an emotional "fire" in the basement of the unconscious: an abandonment wound, an unseen family loyalty, an unprocessed trauma.
+My job isn't to turn off the alarm, but to go down into the basement together with a flashlight to see what's triggering it.

 In both teaching and healing, the behavior or symptom is just the tip of the iceberg.
 True transformation happens when we address what lies beneath the surface.

-2. Creating a Safe Space Is the Foundation for Everything.
+2. Creating a Safe Space is the Foundation of Everything.

 In the classroom: No child can learn algebra if they're afraid to raise their hand and ask a "silly" question.
 My first rule was always: "This is a safe space.
 Here, mistakes are opportunities to learn."
 Creating that emotional safety was more important than any curriculum content.

 In therapy: This principle is even more vital.
-Healing cannot begin without a container of absolute trust, free of judgment.
-A client needs to know they can bring their shame, their rage, their darkest secrets, and they will be met with compassion and confidentiality.
-This sacred space is what allows defenses to come down and the soul to dare to show its wounds.
+Healing cannot begin without a container of absolute trust, free from judgment.
+A client needs to know they can bring their shame, their anger, their darkest secrets, and will be received with compassion and confidentiality.
+This sacred space is what allows defenses to lower and the soul to dare to show its wounds.

-3. Everyone Learns and Heals at Their Own Pace.
+3. Each Person Learns and Heals at Their Own Pace.

-In the classroom: Although the educational system imposes a schedule, the reality is that every child has their own internal clock for understanding a concept.
-Forcing the pace only creates frustration and disconnection.
-The art of teaching is knowing when to gently push and when to give space.
+In the classroom: Although the education system imposes a schedule, the reality is that each child has their own internal clock for understanding a concept.
+Forcing the pace only generates frustration and disengagement.
+The art of teaching is knowing when to gently nudge and when to give space.

 In therapy: In holistic healing, this is a universal law.
-You cannot rush the nervous system to release a trauma.
-You cannot force an insight.
+You can't rush the nervous system to release trauma.
+You can't force an awakening.
 The process is organic, sometimes slow, sometimes with sudden quantum leaps.
-My role is to honor each person's unique rhythm, trusting that their system knows exactly the path and the timing it needs.
+My role is to honor each person's unique rhythm, trusting that their system knows exactly the path and timing it needs.

 4. The Power of the Right Question to Unlock Inner Wisdom.

-In the classroom: The best teacher isn't the one with all the answers, but the one who asks the questions that make students think for themselves.
-A question like "What would happen if...?" is infinitely more powerful than a simple statement.
+In the classroom: The best teacher isn't the one who has all the answers, but the one who asks questions that make students think for themselves.
+A question like "What if...?" is infinitely more powerful than a simple statement.

-In therapy: This is perhaps the most potent tool I use.
+In therapy: This is perhaps the most powerful tool I use.
 Instead of giving advice, I ask questions that invite self-exploration.
 Questions like:

 - "And where do you feel that sadness in your body?"